codylg/divvy/readme.md

-Divvy splits bills between friends.
+# Divvy - split bills between friends

+Divvy will evenly split bills between friends.
+Add the expenses for each person and Divvy will find the most efficient sequence of repayments.

-Check it out at [divvy.lol](http://divvy.lol)
+**Check it out at [divvy.lol](http://divvy.lol)**